lightbend/fdp-sample-applications/README.md

 The application checks on startup whether the database exists and create it, if necessary.
 The application also ensures that the Grafana data source and dashboard definitions exist and create them, if necessary.

+# Quick Start

+TODO: Use existing public Docker images to run the application.
+// Idea: Automate the lookup of dependencies.

 # Build the code